InsanityRadio/MultiCall/README.md

 Edit `src/App.js` and change WS_HOST and SERVER to point to your SIP server and the node application.

 Run `npm start` to boot the web application.
 You should see the setup screen.

+MultiCall has no authentication yet.
+Use it behind a VPN or a service like Cloudflare Access.

 ## Configuration